 To develop a UDI, device labelers must contact one of the issuing agencies accredited by the FDA.
 See Contact an FDA-Accredited Issuing Agency for details.

 The UDI system is being implemented in phases, to ensure a smooth implementation and to spread the costs and burdens of implementation over time, and we are currently in the final phase of implementation which includes the lowest risk devices.
-See Compliance Dates for UDI Requirements for details on compliance dates and requirements associated with each.
+See UDI Compliance Policies and UDI Rule Compliance Dates for details on compliance dates and requirements associated with each.

 The UDI Rule outlines certain general exceptions to the UDI requirements (see 21 CFR 801.30, 801.40(d), and 801.45(d)).
 Additionally, the UDI Rule provides a process for labelers to submit a request for an exception or alternative to a UDI requirement (see 21 CFR 801.55).
-See UDI Exceptions, Alternatives, and Time Extensions for details.
+See UDI Exceptions and Alternatives for details.

 Device labelers are required to submit information to the FDA-administered Global Unique Device Identification Database (GUDID).
 GUDID includes a standard set of basic identifying elements for each device with a UDI and contains ONLY the device identifier (DI), which serves as the key to obtain device information in the database.
 GUDID does not include the production identifier (PI).